xl-code/expressconnect/intl.en-US/Product Introduction/What is Express Connect?.md

 -   Security

     Express Connect implements cross-network communication at the network virtualization layer, where all data is transmitted through the infrastructure of Alibaba Cloud and tenants are isolated from each other.
+The risk of data theft is eliminated.

 -   Pay-As-You-Go billing